andersbloch09/Applied-Machine-Vision/README.md

 ---

 ## **Project Overview**
-This repository contains two main components:
+This repository contains three main components:
 1. **`main.py`**: The primary script used to train the final model using all available data.
 2. **`final_test.py`**: A deployment script designed to run the trained model on a Jetson device for real-time inference.
+3. **`cross_validation.py`**: A script used to evaluate the dataset using K-Fold Cross-Validation to analyze differences in the dataset.

 ---